 Minimizes Serious Falls

-This datapoint measures the percent of long-term care patients who suffered a fall which resulted in major injury.
-This is one of the statistics we use in calculating our nursing grades.
+This gauges the percent of long-term patients who have experienced falls which caused serious injury.
+We use this statistic in calculating our nursing grades.

 Minimizes Urinary Tract Infections